 where $L_{v}^{*}$ is the formal $L^{2}$-adjoint of the linearized operator $L_{v}$ (at $v$) of the Bogomol'nyi operator $v\mapsto\mathbf{D}_{v}v$.

-We end this subsection with our second main result, formally addressing \emph{codimension one stability} of the blow-up dynamics in Theorem~\ref{TheoremChiralBlowup}, in the gauge transformed side \eqref{CMdnls-gauged}.
-This result will be proved by the same analysis with Theorem~\ref{TheoremChiralBlowup}. \begin{thm}[Codimension one stability of blow-up dynamics (informal statement)] There exists a `codimension one' set $\mathcal{O}$ of smooth initial data such that for any $v_{0}\in\mathcal{O}$, the corresponding forward-in-time solution $v(t,x)$ to \eqref{CMdnls-gauged} satisfies the following property. \begin{enumerate} \item (Finite-time blow-up) $v$ blows up in finite time $T=T(v_{0})\in(0,\infty)$. \item (Sharp description of the blow-up) There exist $\ell=\ell(v_{0})\in(0,\infty)$, $\gamma^{*}=\gamma^{*}(v_{0})\in\mathbb{R}$, $x^{*}=x^{*}(v_{0})\in\mathbb{R}$, and $v^{*}=v^{*}(v_{0})\in H^{1}$ such that
+We end this subsection with our second main result, formally addressing \emph{codimension one stability} of the blow-up dynamics in Theorem~\ref{TheoremChiralBlowup}, in the gauge-transformed side \eqref{CMdnls-gauged}.
+This result will be proved by the same analysis as in Theorem~\ref{TheoremChiralBlowup}. \begin{thm}[Codimension one stability of blow-up dynamics (informal statement)] There exists a `codimension one' set $\mathcal{O}$ in $H^2(\bbR)$ such that for any $v_{0}\in\mathcal{O}$, the corresponding forward-in-time solution $v(t,x)$ to \eqref{CMdnls-gauged} satisfies the following property. \begin{enumerate} \item (Finite-time blow-up) $v$ blows up in finite time $T=T(v_{0})\in(0,\infty)$. \item (Sharp description of the blow-up) There exist $\ell=\ell(v_{0})\in(0,\infty)$, $\gamma^{*}=\gamma^{*}(v_{0})\in\mathbb{R}$, $x^{*}=x^{*}(v_{0})\in\mathbb{R}$, and $v^{*}=v^{*}(v_{0})\in H^{1}$ such that

 \end{enumerate} \end{thm}